chombo-discharge/chombo-discharge/doc/sphinx/source/index.rst

 Take a look at the :ref:`Chap:Gallery` for some examples.

 This documentation is the user documentation for usage and examples on how to use PlasmaC.
-There is a separate :doxy:`Doxygen API <index>` documentation of the source code.
+There is also a separate :doxy:`Doxygen API <index>` documentation of the source code.

 Table of contents
 =================